HasanBakar/ht-test/README.md

   );
 }
 ```
-# Navbar component
+## Navbar

-The HT Test package includes a Navbar component, which can be used to display navigation links.
+To customize the components, you can use Tailwind CSS classes.
+For example, to change the color of the Navbar component, you can add the tailwindcss class:
 To use the Navbar component, import it like so:

 ```javascript